gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ## Reindex the local Elasticsearch index

 -   Add a new item with just the minimal fields
--   If you check to see the site's items, you'll see a `No items found` message and an Elasticsearch error
+-   If you check to see the site's search results, you'll see a `No items found` message and an Elasticsearch error
 -   Click `Elasticsearch` in the left menu
--   Export all items
+-   Export all items from Omeka
 -   Import into new **local** index
 -   You should now be able to see the item with no errors